sirkibsirkib/stave_cardgame/new_rules.md

   requires all:
 	  1. `A`'s deck is not empty.
 	  1. It is not the very first turn of the game.

-`A` draws a card from their deck and places it face-up into their hand.
 1. They may choose to [END] if the _end condition_ is satisfied. (the following subsection details actions and their conditions).

 After this, they may perform any number of the following